hjacobs/tech.zalando.com/posts/zalando-hack-week-second-edition.rst

 It all started with a little kick-off event reminding everyone about the process and schedule.
-Each day was again accompanied by a few side shows that helped to strengthen the team spirit - video games, `office golf`_ and public viewing of the FIFA World Cup opening match.
+Each day was again accompanied by a few side shows that helped to strengthen the team spirit – video games, `office golf`_ and public viewing of the FIFA World Cup opening match.

-Hack Week ended with the closing event where again ten `handmade trophies`_ were awarded to the most distinctive projects along with our special guests Robert, David and Rubin.
-Two new awards were presented this time - the Bridge Builder award for projects fostering collaboration across departments, and Andy Warhol for the most creative project or optionally the most creative presentation.
+Hack Week ended with the closing event where again ten `handmade trophies`_ were awarded to the most distinctive projects along with our special guests from the Management Board – Robert, David and Rubin.
+Two new awards were presented this time – the Bridge Builder award for projects fostering collaboration across departments, and Andy Warhol for the most creative project or optionally the most creative presentation.

 Putting the event together was much easier this time.
 The organization team was already experienced, and the staff knew the whole ideation process and what to